MIKE & ASHLEIGH GUNTER:

 Employ Agile Execution Model: There’s no better time than now to embrace an agile methodology.
 By definition, the agile project management methodology is designed to be collaborative, flexible, and adaptable to change, and the change introduced to organizations by COVID-19 has put it to the ultimate test.
 Research conducted by McKinsey & Company found that companies with agile practices embedded in their operating models have managed the impact of the COVID-19 crisis better than their non-agile counterparts.

-Communicate and Engage the Org: Effective communication and engagement can be challenging, especially given the challenges of physical distance, work-life balance, physical distance, and a multitude of other distractions.
+Communicate and Engage the Org: Effective communication and engagement can be challenging, especially given the challenges of physical distance, work-life balance, and a multitude of other distractions.
 Project details must be communicated to the right people at the right time.

 Many organizations are also at the point where employees are hitting conference call and email fatigue.
 Since the majority of our communications are now limited to back-to-back video calls or an ever-expanding email inbox, communications are at greater risk of being lost in the shuffle.